onkwon/yaos/README.md

 You will see shell prompt `>` after some system log if uart rs232 cable connected.

 Character LCD is also opened by default.
+You can change default pin assignment in `/mach/rpi/include/pinmap.h`.
 Pinout:

 	          -----
 	+3V3 ----|1   2|--\